 ‘Remembering Russell Phillips’ – Article from the January 1996 issue of Stock Car Racing magazine

 ‘Death At The Track’ – Article from the November 11, 2001 edition of the Charlotte Observer

 ‘Waltrip Brothers Special’ – Google Groups post made on June 6th, 2001 by Erik Bondurant

-‘DRIVER KILLED INSTANTLY IN GRIM CRASH’ – Greensboro News & Record, October 6th, 1995
+‘DRIVER KILLED INSTANTLY IN GRIM CRASH’ – Article from the October 6th, 1995 editioon of the Greensboro News & Record

 ‘Steven Howard – Not Your Average All-American’ – Article from the October 23rd, 1996 issue of Racing News by Richard Cunningham

 ‘In Memory Of Robert Lee “Bob” Phillips Jr.’ – Obituary from Dignity Memorial

 ‘Concord Motor Speedway Big 10 Report’ – Article posted to Sporttoday on October 11th, 1995

 “‘Gruesome’ wreck at Charlotte track kills driver” – Article from the October 7th, 1995 edition of The Gaston Gazette